wandyezj/wandyezj.github.io/ideas/open-data.md

 Data Set titles are often unclear.
 Some Data Sets that could be part of a group are broken into multiple separate entries.

+### Data Set Fields

+Data Set fields are often ambiguous.
+Not exposed on the site what fields are present in a data set.

+Data Set fields have inconsistent formatting and types for the same type of data.
+For example geographic location.

+### Data Aggregation

+Data is often aggregated for specific reports, it would be pre useful if data was not aggregated.
+That way analysis tools could choose to aggregate as needed.
+Aggregation also hides aspects of the data.
+For example the mean hides outliers.

 - how are some formats undefined?